KushanRaj/AIBD_Assignment/README.md

 ```
 Please also ensure to download the required packages mentioned in the `requirements.txt` file.

+In the 2D case, we also provide a `test` model which is essentially the CUDA coded model written using pytorch to compare and evaluate our model.

 ## Training the model

 Run the train.py file in either folder to train the 2D/3D model.
 Provide the location of the downloaded data using `--data_root`.
 If the deata has not been downloaded, torch will download it on its own.